 Restaurant Risk Assessment Example

-After reading those facets of risk assessment for a restaurant and learning what to expect, you’re on your way to being prepared for risk.
+After reading those facets of risk assessment for a restaurant and learning what to expect, you’re on your way to preparedness.
 There is, however, another exercise you can do to get ready.
 That is delving into examples of restaurant risk assessment.
-With restaurant risk assessment example practice, you’ll be ready for on-the-job situations as they show up.
+With restaurant risk assessment example practice, you’ll be ready for on-the-job situations.

-These three examples are some of the most common areas of risk and risk assessment in a restaurant.
+The next three examples are some of the most common areas of risk and risk assessment in a restaurant.
 As you open your restaurant and create your restaurant business plan, you’ll want to test examples of risk assessment specifically for your restaurant.
-These three, however, will have you off to a good start.

 3. Menu Item Example